rnparks/markdown_assignments/w01_d02_code_snippets.md

-`git remote -v`  | checks if a folder is linked to a repository `git remote add origin`  | adds a folder to a Github respository `git remote add upstream <SSH>` | Adds an upstream repository `git push origin master` | pushs files up to a Github repository `git pull upstream master` | pulls/fetchs files from an upstream directory `git clone <SSH>`  |  creates a copy of a Github directory value 5   | value 6   |
+`git remote -v`  | checks if a folder is linked to a repository `git remote add origin`  | adds a folder to a Github respository `git remote add upstream <SSH>` | Adds an upstream repository `git push origin master` | pushes files up to a Github repository `git pull upstream master` | pulls/fetches files from an upstream directory `git clone <SSH>`  |  creates a copy of a Github directory `ruby <file name>`   | executes a ruby file directly from the command line `pry`   | moves from bash to a ruby REPL (read, eval, print, loop).
+This allows use type ruby code directly into the terminal
-value 7   |
-value 8   |
+`exit`   |  exits pry and gets us back to bash value 8   |
 value 9   |
 value 10   |